-States Scale Back Virus Reporting Just as Cases Surge
+States Scale Back Virus Reporting Just As Cases Surge

-The shift to weekly instead of daily reporting in Florida, Nebraska, Iowa and South Dakota marked a notable shift.
+The shift to weekly instead of daily reporting in Florida, Nebraska, Iowa and South Dakota marked a notable shift during the pandemic.

 - Published